sash-ko/ai-transportation/README.md

 ## Artificial Intelligence in Transportation

-### A collection of AI in transportation research papers with implementations
+A collection of AI in transportation research papers with implementations inspired by:

-Inspired by
 * [Artificial Intelligence in Transportation KDD 2018 Tutorial, London, U.K](https://outreach.didichuxing.com/tutorial/kdd2018/)
 * [Deep Reinforcement Learning with Applications in Transportation](https://outreach.didichuxing.com/tutorial/AAAI2019/)